military-strategies-and-tactics

 Future Developments: Type 076, Unmanned Systems, and Networked Warfare

 China is investing heavily in next-generation amphibious assets.
 The Type 076-class, currently under construction at Shanghai, is expected to be a large amphibious assault ship with an electromagnetic catapult, enabling it to launch fixed-wing drones or even light combat aircraft.
-This would radically enhance sea-base strike and reconnaissance capabilities, allowing the PLA to project air power from the sea without relying solely on land bases.
-According to Janes Defence, the ship may surpass 50,000 tons displacement.
+This would radically enhance sea-based strike and reconnaissance capabilities, allowing the PLA to project air power from the sea without relying solely on land bases.
+According to Janes Defence, the ship may surpass 50,000 tons displacement, making it larger than the U.S. America-class LHA.
+Two hulls are believed to be in advanced stages of construction, with the first possibly entering service by 2027.

 Unmanned systems are being integrated into amphibious operations.
 China has tested the “Sea Falcon” unmanned surface vessel for reconnaissance and mine clearance, and the “Yun-6” unmanned helicopter for vertical resupply.
 Swarm drone technology could be used to overwhelm coastal defenses during initial assault waves.
+The PLA has also demonstrated coordinated swarms of small boats for deception and saturation attacks.
 In coastal defense, ground-based drone swarms and loitering munitions are being developed to hunt ships in congested waters.
+The integration of AI for target recognition and battle management is accelerating, though reliability remains unproven.

 Networked warfare is another focus.
 The PLA aims to connect amphibious forces with national sensors, satellite constellations, and command centers via hardened networks.
-This would allow real-time updates on enemy movements and target data from space-based radar, allowing precision strikes from coastal batteries.
+This would allow real-time updates on enemy movements and target data from space-based radar, enabling precision strikes from coastal batteries.
 China’s development of hypersonic anti-ship weapons, such as the YJ-21, will further complicate an adversary’s ability to approach its coasts.
+The combination of hypersonic missiles, satellite reconnaissance, and unmanned systems could create a formidable kill chain that challenges U.S. naval operations near China’s periphery.

 Conclusion: A Continuously Evolving Threat